Welcome to the Motley Fool’s “Beginner’s guide to investing in ASX shares”.

 There’s no set rule as to what’s too expensive.
 For index funds, anything in the 0%–0.25% range is quite normal, while we’d consider actively-managed funds with 0.5%–1% expense ratios to be reasonable.

 First off, this refers to the amount of your invested money.
 Obviously, things like your emergency fund shouldn’t be in shares.
 So, it’s important to learn the basics of asset allocation.
 For beginners’ purposes, we can narrow this down into two basic categories – shares (equities) and bonds (fixed income).

 It’s a smart idea for beginners to read through our guide to asset allocation, but for the time being, there’s one main idea you need to know.
 Shares have higher long-term return potential, but also have more short-term volatility.

 Bonds, on the other hand, tend to generate lower returns over long time periods, but also tend to be less volatile.

-Because of these traits, shares are better-suited for younger investors while bonds are more in line with what most older investors need.
+Because of these traits, shares are better suited to younger investors while bonds are more in line with what most older investors need (that is, capital preservation in exchange for lower returns).

 Here’s another important concept.
 All investors should have some combination of the two, with younger investors more stock-heavy and older investors more bond-oriented.

 There’s no set-in-stone rule when it comes to asset allocation, but a useful guideline is that you can get a ballpark idea of your share allocation by subtracting your age from 110.

 For example, if you are 38, this implies that you should have about 72% of your portfolio in shares, with the remaining 28% in bonds.
 As you get older, you’ll adjust your holdings accordingly.

 Before you start picking shares, it’s important to build up a ‘tool kit’ that will enable you to evaluate and compare shares in the right way.
 With that in mind, here are some of the basic terms, metrics, and other things to know that will make the process easier and more effective.

 Basic investing terms to know